The Unsung Boons of Community College

 Although I had one particularly passionate friend who was very vocal about her hatred for community colleges, why they suck and how I would be missing out on the college experience, my mind was set.
 Now, I don’t regret it one bit.

-There are many well-known benefits of community college: convenience for commuting students, inexpensive tuition rates, low-risk trial of college, etc. But there are also some other advantages that most students don’t think about.
+Some people are successful without going to the college and are self taught.
+But there are many well-known benefits of community college: convenience for commuting students, inexpensive tuition rates, low-risk trial of college, etc. But there are also some other advantages that most students don’t think about.

 Smaller campus = pedestrian heaven.

 Community colleges tend to be substantially smaller than universities.
 As a result, it won’t take nearly as long for you to get from one class to another, even if they are on separate sides of the campus.